Here’s what we know so far.

 “It’s been four years of saying ‘well, I don’t know’,” he told fans at D23 2019.
 “Now I can say ‘yes, we’re going to do it’.”

-The other big casting news is the return of Hayden Christensen as Darth Vader, years after he made his name as Anakin and made his feelings on sand very well known.
+This show will also feature the return of Hayden Christensen as Darth Vader, years after he made his name as Anakin and made his feelings on sand very well known.
 We're not sure yet if he'll be providing Vader's body, voice, or both though - it's hard to imagine hearing anyone other than James Earl Jones from under that mask.

 Who’s writing and directing Obi-Wan?